OpenLegalLab/living-topics/README.md

 ![](https://i.imgur.com/eWzUuBD.png)
 _Screenshot of [sentence-transformers](https://github.com/we-art-o-nauts/living-topics/blob/main/sentence-transformers.ipynb) notebook_

-We are nevertheless motivated to continue on this idea, and would be happy to hear feedback & suggestions via [GitHub Discussions](https://github.com/we-art-o-nauts/living-topics/discussions).
+We are motivated to continue on this idea, and would be happy to hear feedback & suggestions via [GitHub Discussions](https://github.com/we-art-o-nauts/living-topics/discussions).

 ## License